Contact us for a Free Consultation to Discuss your Legal Matter.

 Tax Levies

 When the IRS and/or NYS DTF issues a levy, it means they are taking something from a delinquent taxpayer.
 The two most common forms of tax levies are wage/income levies and bank levies.
 In some cases, the IRS and NYS DTF can seize and sell real estate, vehicles, and other property of a delinquent taxpayer in an attempt to satisfy the outstanding tax debt.
 If formal arrangements to resolve the tax debt are not made, such as setting up an IRS or NY payment plan, the federal and state taxing authorities can levy a taxpayer’s property until the underlying tax debt is paid in full.
+The IRS will send a CP504 or another intent to levy before seizing your assets.

 new york state tax warrant